Battle

 attack forms.

 Bolt spells will hit the first monster (or the player) in the line of fire: ball spells may centre on a target which may be hiding behind other targets.
 Ball spells and breath weapons affect an area: other monsters caught in the blast take reduced damage depending on their distance from the centre of the blast.
-Breath weapons are proportional to a fraction of the monster’s current hit points and drop off in power with distance from the monster, with a maximum cap on the damage (which is higher for the most common of such attacks, owing to the fact that the resistances are also easier to find).
+Monster’s breath is proportional to a fraction of the monster’s current hit points and drop off in power with distance from the monster, with a maximum cap on the damage (which is higher for the most common of such attacks, owing to the fact that the resistances are also easier to find).
 Bolt and ball spell damage are calculated differently – often (but not always) relative to character or monster level.
+See more detailed information about resistances in next chapter of the guide.

 Elemental attacks also have a chance to damage wielded equipment or destroy items in the character’s inventory.
 Fire attacks destroy scrolls, staves, magic books and arrows.
 Acid attacks destroy scrolls, staves, arrows, bolts and can damage armour.
-Electricity attacks can destroy wands, rods, rings and amulets.
+Electricity attacks can destroy wands, rods, rings and amulets, but equipped rings and amulets are immune.
 Cold attacks can destroy potions.
 Items in your inventory get a saving throw, and they are unharmed if they pass it.
 Having resistance to the element will make an item less likely to be destroyed.
+Dual resistance (permanent and temporary) may reduce the chance of item destruction, but won’t guarantee it.
 Items on the floor that get caught in an elemental ball or breath are automatically destroyed without a saving throw.
 Weapons, armour and chests can also be destroyed if they are lying on the floor, but cannot be harmed if they are in your pack.
+Only immunity offers full protection to your gear.

 The character may also gain immunity to fire, cold, lightning and acid if he is fortunate to find any of the few items that provide these immunities: immunity means that no damage is taken, and the character’s equipment is also totally protected.
 Immunities are EXTREMELY rare.